alexqfredrickson/notes/aws/aws.md

 * Under the "savings plan" model, the end-user commits to a certain amount of hourly usage over the course of 1 (or 3) years.
 This is very similar to the "reserved instance" model, but intended to be a bit more flexible.
 * Reserved instances offer a (up to) 72% discount, but you lease the server per-instance-class for 1-3 years.

+#### UserData

+EC2 instances, on-launch, have the option of passing "user data" to the instance, performing automated configuration tasks.
+They take the form of either (a) shell scripts or (b) cloud-init directives.

+To see user data, view EC2 → Actions → Instance settings → Edit user data.

+Userdata only gets invoked at launch time.
+On CFN update, it does not get invoked.

 ### EMR (Elastic Map Reduce)

 EMR is a managed Hadoop framework.
 Hadoop is an Apache tool that does "MapReduce"-based analysis on big data, which is used to do parallelized data analysis.